-The IEA was created following the 1973 oil embargo as a sister organisation to the OECD in order to protect the interests of oil-consuming countries.
-The IEA requires its members to retain a stock of oil products equivalent to the average national consumption over 90 days for use in the event of a crisis.
+The International Energy Agency (IEA) was established after the 1973 oil boycott as a sister organisation of the Organisation for Economic Co-operation and Development (OECD) to protect the interests of oil consuming countries.
+The IEA requires its members to maintain a stock of oil products that meets average national consumption for 90 days to be used in the event of a crisis.
 The organisation also carries out studies on the energy policies of its members.

-Every year, the IEA publishes its World Energy Outlook to share its opinions on the development of the energy market (in particular oil and natural gas).
-A ministerial meeting is held every two years to define the broad outlines of the policy.
+The IEA publishes its annual World Energy Outlook to share its views on energy market developments, particularly on oil and natural gas.
+A ministerial meeting takes place to establish the main policy guidelines.

-The FPS Foreign Affairs ensures that Belgium's external energy policy fits within the context of the general foreign policy.
-The commissions specifically responsible for IEA external relations (e.g. with the PR China, India and Russia) are monitored by the Department.
+The FPS Foreign Affairs ensures that Belgium's external energy policy fits into the general foreign policy framework.
+For example, the commissions responsible specifically for the IEA's external relations, for example with China and India, are followed by the department.

 Energy Charter Treaty (Brussels)